Corona Rigidity: Ulam-stability

 \section{Ulam-stability}

-\enumthree In (\cite[\S VI.1]{Ul:Problems}) Ulam asked a series of questions about stability of mathematical theorems and solutions to functional equations.
-In particular, he asked whether `approximate' morphisms in certain categories (such as metric groups or vector spaces) are near morphisms.
+\enumthree The present section is of central importance to the subject of corona rigidity, but it has little to do with logic.
+Readers interested only in logic may want to skip this section and refer to it as necessary.
+In (\cite[\S VI.1]{Ul:Problems}) Ulam asked a series of questions about stability of mathematical theorems and solutions to functional equations.
+In particular, he asked whether `approximate' morphisms in certain categories (such as metric groups or vector spaces) are close to morphisms.
 The subjects inspired by Ulam's questions are independently studied and related results have been proved in numerous contexts (see the introduction of~\cite{BPRX.UlamBook} for an overview).
 As we shall see in this chapter, these stability-type questions naturally arise in the study of the rigidity of Borel quotients.
 In fact, Ulam-stability questions are often tightly connected to whether topologically trivial isomorphisms between quotient structures are algebraically trivial.

-In this section, first we review the connection of Ulam-stability to rigidity in the categories of Boolean algebras and reduced products of finite structures, where the `asymptotically additive liftings' act as a bridge between the topological and algebraic trivialities.
+We first review the connection of Ulam-stability to rigidity in the categories of Boolean algebras and reduced products of finite structures, where the `asymptotically additive liftings' act as a bridge between the topological and algebraic trivialities.
 Later, we briefly discuss Ulam-stability in the categories of \cstar-algebras, its effect on the rigidity of maps between their reduced products, and its connection with the Kadison--Kastler conjecture.